-Massage Guns for Back Pain: Pros & Cons/2020 Reviews
+Massage Guns for Back Pain Pros & Cons (and Top Pick)

-- 4 Are Massage Guns Safe for Everyone?
+- Are Massage Guns Good for Back Pain Sufferers?

-They are either percussion back massagers, vibration massagers or both and were essentially made for athletes’ recovery after (or before) an intense workout.
+Massage guns are either percussion back massagers, vibration massagers, or both, and were essentially made for athletes’ recovery after (or before) an intense workout.

 Massage therapy is scientifically proven to help muscles recover faster by increasing blood circulation and reducing muscle aches and lactic build-up while improving flexibility and range of motion.

-The different massage gun models work with either a thumping or a circular motion, in varying speeds and pressure.
+The different massage gun models work with either a thumping or a circular motion, at varying speeds and pressure.

 Who can Benefit from Massage Guns?